Languages of Belize: Major languages by district

+Percentage of people in each district of Belize who reported being able to speak each language in the 2022 census.
+From left to right: English, Spanish, Creole, Mayan languages, German/Plautdietsch and Garifuna.

 English is the major language in the primary and most populated Belize District, the capital district of Cayo, and southernmost district of Toledo.
 Spanish is the most used language in the frontier districts of Orange Walk and Corozal.
 Creole is the main language in the Stann Creek district.